mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 While the simple changes to the game dynamics and patterns embedded in the starting template were motivation and enagement, some participants soon began to ask how to make additions to the game.
 A common request was to add a moving enemy to the game.
 There was a great divergence in the amount of time learners took to want to progress beyond making embedded changes to adding new game design patterns.
 One parent Molly did not progress beyond this point despite engaging in phase three and phase four, focusing on graphical design and developing narratives.
 In the feedback session she commented that she was happy to reinforce her existing learning.

-At this stage, (which should perhaps be named) knowledge of very few coding concepts were essential.
+At this _quick start_ stage, knowledge of very few coding concepts were essential.
 It useful to compare this to a typical process of learning to code in a text language from first principles where the learner is met with a great many new concepts in the process of being guided to construct even the most basic of programs.
-Thus this stage of learning design aligns mosst closely with the _Use_ stage of the UMC model (see lit review/ glossary) even though basic alterations are being made [@lee_computational_2011].
+Thus, while some basic alterations are being made, this stage of learning design aligns mosst closely with the _Use_ stage of the UMC model (see lit review/ glossary) [@lee_computational_2011].

 Instead analysis of the video data of participants reveals a large number of broader digital literacy skills involved in certain processes.
 For example, the processes of replacing a block image with a bespoke pixel sprite which comprised: file downloading; file migration using the browser and file manager; browser tab navigation; graphics tool use in Piskel (a simplified Photoshop including - crop, fill and export tools); copying and paste text code; and selecting more than one lines of text code with mouse or keyboard shortcuts.
 Undertaking the full process involved learnign a complex chain of  these individual actions.